Best in Travel is here! Discover 2025’s destinations

 Must-visit LGBTIQ+ neighborhood: While you’ll find LGBTIQ+ venues throughout this famously progressive city, much action is centered within the Reguliersdwarsstraat neighborhood, located in the center of town.

-The Netherlands was the first country in the world to legalize same-sex marriage, in 2001 and, has remained one of the most LGBTIQ-inclusive countries on the planet thanks to its numerous anti-discrimination laws and policies that protect civil rights for the queer community.
+The Netherlands was the first country in the world to legalize same-sex marriage, in 2001, and has remained one of the most LGBTIQ-inclusive countries on the planet thanks to its numerous anti-discrimination laws and policies that protect civil rights for the queer community.

 11. Palm Springs, California, USA

-During Hollywood’s heyday, actors, actresses, directors, producers and agents escaped to Palm Springs ro relax and let their hair down.
-Heavily represented among these visitors, the legend has it, was a heavy contingent of LBGTIQ+ artists, in search of privacy and discretion.
+During Hollywood’s heyday, actors, actresses, directors, producers and agents escaped to Palm Springs to relax and let their hair down.
+Heavily represented among these visitors, legend has it, was a heavy contingent of LBGTIQ+ artists, in search of privacy and discretion.
 This vibe still exists in this desert town to this day, with numerous LGBTIQ+ resorts dotting the town, many of them clothing-optional.
 For a bit of the city’s famed nightlife, be sure to check out longstanding staples like Chill Bar and Hunters.